gjbex/Fortran-MOOC/docs/inheritance.md

 the procedures `init_stats` and `finalize_stats` will be discussed in a later section.

-In object oriented parlance, `descriptive_stats_t` is called the base or the parent class, while `median_stats_t` is called a derived or child class of `descriptive_stats_t`.
+In object oriented parlance, `descriptive_stats_t` is called the *base class* or the *parent class*, while `median_stats_t` is called a *derived class* or *child class* of `descriptive_stats_t`.
 In this case we have only a single base class and a single derived class, but there may be situation in which the derived class is used as the base class for another class, creating a multi-level hierarchy.
-If so, the terms ancestor class and descendant class are used to refer to classes higher and lower in the derivation hierarchy.
+If so, the terms *ancestor class* and *descendant class* are used to refer to classes higher and lower in the derivation hierarchy.

 As opposed to C++ or Python, Fortran supports single inheritance only, so a class can have one parent class, not multiple.
 This implies that the